guyhwilson/guyhwilson.github.io/_posts/2021-1-3-blog-post-2.md

 So this is just an average!
 But of what?
 If we look closer at the $\log$ term, we'll notice that it's very small when $x_{i}$ is common, and by contrast really big when $x_{i}$ is rare.
 This is called *self-information* and measures our "surprise" about seeing an event $x_{i}$.
 The base doesn't really matter but it's common to use base-2, in which case the resulting measurement is in "bits" [[3]](#3).
 So the entropy $H(x)$ of a random variable measures our average surprise about the variable.
 It turns out that, for a discrete probability distribution over a finite set of outcomes, this property is maximized with a uniform distribution over events.
 This kinda makes sense.
 If we knew that a coin will flip "heads" with probability 1 then a new flip wouldn't be surprising.
 By contrast, if heads and tails were equally likely then it's impossible to predict the upcoming flip any better than chance (at least in the long run).
 In that sense, a 50/50 split is the one that will surprise us the most on average.

 When we think about communicating a discrete set of symbols (hint, hint), then a similar intuition yields.
-Suppose Bob and Sally can write messages to each other using a 26-character alphabet.
-In their language, "x" is always followed by a "y".
-If Sally sends a message to Bob containing an "x", then it's not at all surprising that the following letter is a "y".
-In fact, it's not giving Bob any information at all since he could completely predict it once he saw the "x" in her message.
+Suppose Bob and Sally write messages to each other in English.
+Sally writes a word that starts with "q".
+What's the next letter?

+Oh, it's "u"?
+I'm shocked!
+Not really of course - that was a very likely outcome so it doesn't tell us much about the word [4]][#4].

 ### Study setup